nimpy-wth/asl-recognition/README.md

    pip install -r requirements.txt
    ```
 4. Run the application following the usage instructions.

-## Usage
-1. Ensure you are inside the project directory.
-2. Run the application:
    ```bash
    python app.py
    ```

 ## Usage

 - Use the toggle switch to enable left-hand recognition mode.